dylansmith/node-exif-renamer/README.md

     dryrun: false,                          // simulate processing without modifying the filesystem
     fallback_ctime: true,                   // fallback to filesystem ctime if no EXIF DateTimeOriginal
     overwrite: false,                       // overwrite existing files?
-    require_exif: true,                     // fail if EXIF data is not found?
+    require_exif: false,                    // fail if EXIF data is not found?
     path_separator: '/',                    // the character used to separate paths in templates
     formats: {
         datetime: 'yyyymmdd-HHMMss',        // default formatting for {{datetime}}